HenryGBaillargeon/Task-Manager/README.md

 hello world

 Work contributed/Time:
-Henry Nirajan Prject Hours: 2 hours 7 - 9 pm  _ Created Action Interface and RemoveTaskAction Implements Action
+Henry and Nirajan Project Hours:5/3  2 hours 7 - 9 pm  _ Created Action Interface and RemoveTaskAction Implements Action
+Henry and Nirajan Project Hours: 5/5 2 hours 7 - 9pm _ Created TaskManager class andTaskMaster class.

-To-Do-List: Nirajan - TaskManager Class, Henry - TaskMaster Class
+To-Do-List: Nirajan - AddTaskAction Class, Henry - TaskMaster Class

-TaskManager Class
+AddTaskAction Class
- (List, Stack, Queue, PriorityQueue, Map, TreeMap)

-Relationships: Uses Task and Action
+Purpose: Represents an action to undo the addition of a task.

+Relationships: Implements Action.

 Fields:

-private List<Task> allTasks: Stores all tasks (uses ArrayList) private Stack<Action> undoStack: Tracks undoable actions private Queue<Task> workQueue: Manages tasks in FIFO order (uses LinkedList) private PriorityQueue<Task> priorityQueue: Orders tasks by priority private Map<String, List<Task>> tasksByStatus: Groups tasks by status (uses HashMap) private TreeMap<LocalDate, List<Task>> tasksByDueDate: Organizes tasks by due date (uses TreeMap for Binary Search Tree)
+private Task task: The task that was added.

-Constructors: None
+Constructors:

+public AddTaskAction(Task task): Initializes with the task to be undone.
 Methods:

-public void addTask(Task task, boolean recordAction): Adds a task to all data structures; optionally records the action for undo. public void removeTask(Task task, boolean recordAction): Removes a task from all data structures; optionally records the action for undo. public void undo(): Undoes the last action by popping from undoStack.

-Getters:
-public Queue<Task> getWorkQueue(): Returns the work queue. public PriorityQueue<Task> getPriorityQueue(): Returns the priority queue. public Map<String, List<Task>> getTasksByStatus(): Returns the status map. public TreeMap<LocalDate, List<Task>> getTasksByDueDate(): Returns the due date TreeMap.
+public void undo(TaskManager manager): Removes the task from the manager to undo the addition.